-To assess the performance of the Local Plan, a monitoring framework will be prepared, which sets out the key indicators.
+To assess the performance of the Local Plan, a monitoring framework has been prepared, which sets out the key indicators for future AMRs.
 Where policies are not performing as intended, the AMR will suggest the actions that need to be taken to address the issues.
 These can, if necessary, include a formal review and subsequent amendment to the policy.